szuc/obsidian-life-in-weeks-calendar/README.md

 **View Location:**
 Sets which panel a new calendar will be opened in when you use the "Open Life in Weeks Calendar" ribbon button or command pallet option.

-**Periodic Notes Integration:**
-Optionally, this plugin can integrate with the Periodic Notes plugin.
-With the Periodic Notes plugin installed and the weekly note feature enabled, settings for the folder path, file naming convention, and note templates will come from the Periodic Notes' settings.
-If you have the standard Calendar plugin installed, Life in Weeks will sync with your selected week start day.

 **Weekly note folder location**
 Set the folder where your weekly notes will be stored.
 Select from existing folders.